outlandnish/outlandnish/README.md

 - [Ghost Drive](https://github.com/outlandnish/fw-ghost-drive) - Macchina M2 firmware to convert [your car into a sim racing controller](https://outlandnish.com/hacks/ditch-the-sim-rig-use-your-car-instead)
 - [F1 TV Playback Controls](https://github.com/outlandnish/ext-f1-tv) - Browser extension to enable modern playback controls + Google Cast Support to F1 TV
 - [Strados](https://github.com/outlandnish/strados) - A library to transform car diagnostics data into a human readable form

-### Previous Affiliations

-- Intentful Motion.
-Startup idea to build smart lighting to help micromobility users communicate intentions on the road.
-- [AutonomouStuff](https://autonomoustuff.com/).
-Brief exploration into building embedded systems and retrofitting cars for self-driving research.
-- [Arity](https://www.arity.com/).
-Product Manager for the Driving Engine SDK which used phone sensors to understand driver behavior.
-- [Lumo](https://www.thinklumo.com/).
-Converted a research grade ML-driven flight delay predictions into a production grade API for frequent fliers.
-- [AirMap](https://www.airmap.com).
-Co-designed / architected the first generation of services + maps for drones to safely interact with national airspace.
-Used by the FAA, DJI, and more.
-- [HERE Maps](https://www.here.com/).
-Applied R&D for large volume, ML based map feature identification and generation pipelines from GPS probe data sources.
-- Strados.
-Startup idea to humanize your car (Tamogatchi style) so that people could understand vehicle health.

 ### The Useful Bits